 Matthew quotes the prophet Isaiah (Is.
 42:1-4) “In His name nations will put their hope.”

 Eighty-three days after Japan attacked Pearl Harbor Fred Crowell was born in Seattle, Washington.

-Lyle Patterson, legendary coach, flew over 30 missions in the Korean War.
+Lyle Patterson, the legendary coach, flew over 30 missions in the Korean War.
 I was spared duty through amazing events being a 2nd Lt. in the Vietnam War.
-The Iraq and Afghanistan Wars have ravaged families.
+The Iraq and Afghanistan wars have ravaged families.

 Where is there hope?
 How does one not become discouraged?
 Is it true as one gets older the two options are bitter or better?

 Isaiah faced similar issues 5000 years ago!
 Yes, knowledge now doubles every two years as opposed to doubling every 1500 hundred years five centuries ago.
 It is my opinion humans fight and self-destruct every bit as much as we did in Isaiah’s day.

 Why is this so?
 In my view, it comes down to EQ, not IQ!
 Emotional Intelligence is dependent on knowing the truth because truth alone sets us free.
 What is truth?
 Jesus said, “I am way the truth and the Life.”